Paulius Golubickas

-Paulius Golubickas (born 19 August 1999) is a Lithuanian footballer who plays mostly as an attacking midfielder or forward for FK Žalgiris and the Lithuania national team.
+Paulius Golubickas (born 19 August 1999) is a Lithuanian professional footballer who plays mostly as an attacking midfielder or forward for Veikkausliiga club KuPS, on loan from Radomiak Radom, and the Lithuania national team.

 Career

 Golubickas made his international debut for Lithuania on 25 March 2019, starting in the friendly against Azerbaijan before being substituted out for Justinas Marazas in the 62nd minute, with the match finishing as a 0–0 draw.
-In Croatian First Football League he made his debut on 9 February 2020.
+After moving to Gorica in early 2020, he made his first Croatian First Football League appearance on 9 February 2020.